wp-plugins/woocommerce-checkout-manager/readme.txt

 Would you like this plugin translated in your own language? or Perhaps help us translate?
-You can put in an request at <a href="http://www.trottyzone.com/contact-us/">Contact Form</a>.
+You can put in an request at [Contact Form](http://www.trottyzone.com/contact-us/).

 = ------------ THANK YOU FOR DOWNLOADING ------------ =